Øversjødalen

 Øversjødalen is a village in Tolga Municipality in Innlandet county, Norway.
 It is located at the northern end of the lake Langsjøen.
-The village of Tolga lies about 40 km to the southeast of the village of Tolga.
+The village of Tolga lies about 40 km to the southeast of Øversjødalen.
 The village of Hodalen lies about half-way between Øversjødalen and Tolga. Øversjødalen lies along County Road 26 which runs between the villages of Tolga and Drevsjø.

 The mountain Elgspiggen lies about 8 km to the southwest of the village.
 The Holøydalen Church is located on the west side of the village.